baojiao9799/todo-api/APISpec.md

 `404 Not Found` - Todo with given ID does not exist in the API

+`401 Unauthorized` - User/Client is not authenticated

-`401 Unauthorized` - Request does not have valid authentication to delete todo
+`403 Forbidden` - User/Client does not have permission to delete todo

 ### Create a User
 ---